File 2025 taxes 4 days left to file

 Checkout: free crypto profit calculator

-Here are the key features you should look for when you are picking up crypto tax software for Defi and multichain.
+Here are the key features you should look for when picking crypto tax software for DeFi and multi-chain.

 • Ease of use: A clear dashboard, intuitive transaction review, and simple error resolution reduce the time needed to prepare tax reports, especially for users managing multiple wallets and exchanges.